Green125/cypress-postgreSQL-db/README.md

-Simple seed repository for writing tests in Cypress that interact with a MySQL database
+Simple seed repository for writing tests in Cypress that interact with a database

 Steps to use this repository:
 1. Set your database connection credentials in `cypress.json`